Best Nike CrossFit shoes - January 2019

 Is it necessary to use Nike CrossFit shoes for CrossFit?

-There are no strict rules regarding what footwear one should use when doing CrossFit, but wearing the right footgear could mean beating your personal record for WODs.
+There are no strict rules regarding what footwear one should use when doing CrossFit, but wearing the right footgear could mean beating your personal records in WODs.
 Nike CrossFit shoes are created for high-intensity workouts that involve plyometrics, weightlifting, running, calisthenics, and more.
 The trainer is constructed with durable materials that can withstand rope burns and other types of abrasions.
-On the other hand, regular cross-training shoes are not made of the same durable materials which could mean that if you use them for CrossFit, they will not last that long.
+On the other hand, regular workout shoes are not made of the same durable materials which could mean that if you use them for CrossFit, they will not last that long.

 Can Nike CrossFit shoes be used as dedicated running shoes?